stellar/django-polaris/docs/tutorials/index.rst

         ...
     ]

 :doc:`PolarisSameSiteMiddleware </middleware/index>` can also be used if your anchor service should support wallets that use iframes to open interactive URL's.
-Popups are the recommend strategy per SEP-24.
+Popups are the recommend strategy per SEP-24, but wallet application may still use iframes, so it can't hurt to add it.

-Ensure ``BASE_DIR`` is defined.
-Django adds this setting automatically, and Polaris expects a ``.env`` file to be present in this directory.
-If this setting isn't present, or if the ``.env`` isn't found there, Polaris will try to use the ``ENV_PATH`` setting.
+Polaris allows developers to specify their environment variables in a ``.env`` file or through the Django settings file.
+By default Polaris looks in the same directory as your ``BASE_DIR`` setting, but will use the ``POLARIS_ENV_PATH`` if ``.env`` cannot be found using ``BASE_DIR``.
+Alternatively, you may specify all environment variables directly in your settings file, but all Polaris-specific settings must be prepended with ``POLARIS_``.
 You can also use the `environ` package installed with Polaris to configure your settings.py variables with values stored in your environment.
 ::

     import os
     import environ

+    # Django defines BASE_DIR by default
     BASE_DIR = os.path.dirname(os.path.dirname(os.path.abspath(__file__)))
+    # Optionally:
+    # POLARIS_ENV_PATH = os.path.join(os.path.dirname(os.path.abspath(__file__)), ".env")

+    # You can read your own settings from the environment
+    # This is useful when you don't want to check secrets into version control
     env = environ.Env()
     env_file = os.path.join(BASE_DIR, ".env")
     if os.path.exists(env_file):